ModelingValueGroup/dclareForMPS/README.md

 A rule typically derives some part of a model.
 Rules can trigger other rules.
 A rule runs when something changes in the models that is read by this rule (reactive).
-The system terminates on a fixpoint (if no changes occur anymore).
+The system terminates on a fixpoint (if no changes occure anymore).
 The regular MPS base-language can be used to specify the rules.
 Rules definitions typically use quotations (light or not) to define the derivations.
 The rules are executed incrementally, meaning they perform a minimal amount of changes to derive the defined patterns (expressed in quotations).

 ## Work in progress
-DclareForMPS is a work in progress.
-In this phase of development, no guarantees are given on the stability and scalability of the software.
+DclareForMPS is in progress.
+We are working hard to publish the 1.0 version soon.
+It will then be available as a standard plugin in MPS, without the need to download it here.
 All feedback, functional or technical, is appreciated.

 ## JDclare